This post contains affiliate links.

-A single workout produces immediate effects on your brain increasing neurotransmitters such as dopamine, serotonin, and noradrenaline.
+Even a single workout produces immediate effects on your brain, increasing neurotransmitters such as dopamine, serotonin, and noradrenaline.

-Dopamine and serotonin are sometimes known as the “happy hormones”.
-This is due to the roles, they play in regulating mood and emotion.
+Dopamine and serotonin are sometimes known as “happy hormones.”
+This is due to the roles they play in regulating mood and emotion.
 Source

-The exercise does not need to be strenuous to be beneficial and ideally, it would be done outside.
+Plus, the exercise does not need to be strenuous to be beneficial, and ideally, it would be done outside.

 Do I Have To Join A Gym?